ably/ably-ruby-rest/README.md

 ---

-## Documentation

-Visit https://www.ably.io/documentation for a complete API reference and more examples.
-The examples and API below is not exhaustive, you should use the completely [Ably API documentation](https://www.ably.io/documentation).

 ## Realtime vs REST

 This REST only library was created for developers who do not want EventMachine as a dependency of their application.
 Typically developers who are using Ably within their Rails or Sinatra apps would prefer to use the REST library as it has less dependencies and offers a synchronous API.